nest/nestml/doc/synapses_in_nestml.rst

      inline tr_o2 real = convolve(tr_o2_kernel, post_spikes)
    end

-The weight update rules can then be expressed in terms of the traces (and some other parameters):
+The weight update rules can then be expressed in terms of the traces and parameters, directly following the formulation in the paper (eqs.
+3 and 4, [4]_):

 .. code-block:: nestml